Conversion settings

 Click this option if you want to collect data from your application.
 This is the case if you want to create a contact form or a quotation tool for your website.

-Form endpoint (mandatory additional field):
+Form endpoint

 This is the URL of the form endpoint provider you chose (Basin, GetForm).
+This field in mandatory in case you want your form to work properly.